skip to main content

 A tangible platform for me to have my voice heard in a meaningful way

-Global Majority communities face difficult obstacles in the industry and to be represented by a union such as the MU, can give us the legitimacy we often need and deserve.
+Global Majority communities face difficult obstacles in the industry and to be represented by a union like the MU, can give us the legitimacy we often need and deserve.

 Members' Assembly is a new way to represent voices across the Union and ensure issues and campaigns encapsulate a wider range of perspectives, from not only race but through to disability and gender amongst others.